 A man called my wife a cunt today.
 It was at the height of the pandemic.
 She was jogging in the park when she pulled down her mask to take a breather.
 She wasn’t the only one to pull down her mask today, but she guesses she was oldest.
-Her gray hair, she guesses, made her a target.
-I said, Maybe he thought you were an asymptomatic carrier.
-She said, No, he can’t bear a woman breaking the rules.
-I told her that if I could I would have a word with this man, and she said of course you would.
-You want to punch him.
-Why can’t you listen to what happened, she said, without wanting to punch someone?
-I’m not punching anyone, I said.
+Her gray hair, she guesses, made her an easy target.
+I said, “He fears the asymptomatic carrier.”
+She said, “He can’t bear the thought of a woman rule breaker.”
+I said, “If I could I would have a word with him,” and she said, “Why can’t you listen to what happened without wanting to punch someone?”
+“I’m not punching anyone,” I said.
 It was at the heart of the pandemic.

 Father Finley talks about grace as openness to the possibility that you could suddenly fall in love with everyone in the world.
 I used to think about this on crowded buses.
 I think about it now with empty buses passing.